frnka/Generic-iOS-Projects/README.md

 -Progress Bar Practice: animated circular progress bar, and animated versions of the native Swift progress views

 -Buckets Animation Practice: My first animation project, filling other buckets with other buckets.
 Also programatically added all elements with no Storyboard involvement.
+All assets and images created in InkScape.